Pieter De Bruyne: Egypt

-In 1974, a special interest in Egypt takes hold.
-De Bruyne looks into the meaning of Egyptian contributions to furniture history.
-Like a scientist, De Bruyne collects data about the Egyptian furniture piece, analyses and compares it.
-A decade worth of numerous measurements results in hundreds of drawings about the structure of the Egyptian furniture.
-Based on these drawings, he makes mathematical and structural analyses.
-In 1985, De Bruyne comes up with spectacular results: he supposedly found the key to the secret canon and deciphered the underlying laws of Egyptian furniture, painting and sculpture.
+In 1974, a special interest in Egypt took hold.
+De Bruyne looked into the meaning of Egyptian contributions to furniture history.
+Like a scientist, he collected data about pieces of Egyptian furniture, analysed and compared it.
+A decade worth of numerous measurements resulted in hundreds of drawings about the furniture's structure.
+Based on these drawings, he made mathematical and structural analyses.
+In 1985, De Bruyne stated he supposedly found the key to the secret canon and deciphered the underlying laws of Egyptian furniture, painting and sculpture.
 Moreover, his findings would serve as a basis for the understanding of Egyptian pyramids from a rational and mathematical perspective.
-De Bruyne plans a book with the results of his studies by the end of 1985, but finds some obstacles in his way that complicate the completion of his work.
-In February 1987, De Bruyne passes away.
+De Bruyne planned a book with the results of his studies by the end of 1985, but obstacles complicated the completion of his work.
+In February 1987, De Bruyne passed away.
 In 1982, he used the Egyptian measuring system in his own designs.
 By the end of his career, he would apply the entire canon to his work.

 Furniture and objects

-Pieter De Bruyne designed an unprecedented number of furniture pieces and objects, over 200 of which were realised.
-De Bruyne also designed more than 175 interiors and architectural projects.
-De Bruyne designed also 5 chandeliers for Arteluce (Gino Sarfatti) and Stilnovo.
+De Bruyne designed an unprecedented number of furniture pieces and objects, over 200 of which were realised.
+He also designed more than 175 interiors and architectural projects, as well as five chandeliers for Arteluce (Gino Sarfatti) and Stilnovo.

 De Bruyne's furniture has been exhibited both at home and abroad, including Los Angeles, London, Mainz, Zurich, Bari and Amsterdam.
-In 2022, De Bruyne made its debut at the art and design fair PAD Paris.
+In 2022, his work made its debut at the art and design fair PAD Paris.